Roxxouille/league-of-legend-app/README.md

 # League of legends app

-This is a app i made with Next.js and Tailwindcss using the league of legends assets api, to display every champion and their information and skins.
+This is an app i made with Next.js and Tailwindcss using the league of legends assets api, to display every champion with their skins and information.